nickytonline/source.nickytonline.github.io/README.md

 - Since the project uses Babel and not TypeScript as the compiler, a separate process is required to run type checking.
 Open another terminal and run `npm run type-check:watch`
 - If you're curious about why the Netlify CMS admin is built separately, see https://twitter.com/nickytonline/status/1095113113584787461.
 TLDR, it has it's own webpack config that isn't aware of the `gatbsy-plugin-typescript`.

+To run Cypress:

+1. Run `npm run develop` to start the Gatsby development web server.
+2. Run `npm run e2e:dev` to open the Cypress test runner.
+For more information on Cypress, see their [official documentation](https://docs.cypress.io)

 Questions about Gatsby?
 Check out their [documentation](https://www.gatsbyjs.org/docs).